John Holland, 1st Duke of Exeter: Political career

 Early in King Richard's reign, Holland was made a Knight of the Garter (1381).
 He was also part of the escort that accompanied the queen-to-be, Anne of Bohemia, on her trip to England.

 Holland had a violent temper, which got him in trouble several times.
 The most famous incident occurred during Richard II's 1385 expedition to Scotland.
 An archer in the service of Ralph Stafford, eldest son of Hugh Stafford, 2nd Earl of Stafford, killed one of Holland's esquires.
 Stafford went to find Holland to apologize, but Holland killed him as soon as he identified himself.
 King Richard thereupon ordered the forfeiture of Holland's lands.
 The mother of both Holland and Richard II, Joan of Kent, died shortly afterwards, it was said of grief at the quarrel between her sons.

 Early in 1386 Holland reconciled with the Staffords, and had his property restored.
 Later in 1386 he married Elizabeth of Lancaster, a daughter of John of Gaunt, 1st Duke of Lancaster (younger brother of the Black Prince), by his wife Blanche of Lancaster.
 He and Elizabeth then went on Gaunt's expedition to Spain, where Holland was appointed constable of the English army.
-After his return to England, on 2 June 1388 Holland was created Earl of Huntingdon, by Act of Parliament.
+After his return to England, on 2 June 1388 Holland was created Earl of Huntingdon, by an act of Parliament.
 In 1389 he was appointed Lord Great Chamberlain for life, Admiral of the Fleet in the Western Seas, and constable of Tintagel Castle in Cornwall.
 During this time he also received large grants of land from King Richard.

 Over the next few years he held a number of additional offices: Constable of Conway Castle (1394); Governor of Carlisle Castle (1395); Warden (1398), later Constable-General, of the West Marches towards Scotland.
 His military service was interrupted by a pilgrimage to the Holy Land in 1394.